-Cultural Identity and Family Expectations Therapist
+Cultural Identity and Family Expectations Therapist in Venice

 Honor Your Roots.
 Define Your Path.
 Find Belonging Without Losing Yourself.